akar247/RecipesDurationAnalysis/README.md

 <p>

 The dataset we used casme from [food.com](https://dsc80.com/project3/recipes-and-ratings/food.com), which offered a vast number of recipes and ratings associated with each recipe based off individual users.
-There were two datasets initially, the raw recipes info stored in `RAW_recipes.csv` and the reviews / ratings associated with each recipe was stored in `RAW_interactions.csv`.
+There were two datasets initially, the raw recipes info stored in <code>RAW_recipes.csv</code> and the reviews / ratings associated with each recipe was stored in <code>RAW_interactions.csv</code>.

 <br>
 <br>

-Our initial formatting of the data was to left merge the recipes and interactions datasets on the `id` column of the recipes and the `recipe_id` column of the interactions.
+Our initial formatting of the data was to left merge the recipes and interactions datasets on the <code>id</code> column of the recipes and the <code>recipe_id</code> column of the interactions.
 Furthermore, we changed all ratings of value 0 to np.NaN values since ratings are supposed to be values from 1 - 5 so 0 was an invalid value for ratings and should not be considered in our analysis.
-We compute the average rating of each recipe and stored it into the merged dataframe as `rating_average`.
+We compute the average rating of each recipe and stored it into the merged dataframe as <code>rating_average</code>.

 <br>
 <br>